cashubtc/nuts/bonded-pol.md

 This document extends [NUT-388: Proof of Liabilities][pol] with Bitcoin-native collateral and permissionless slashing.

 A participating mint locks bitcoin in a recursive covenant called the **PoL bond**.
 The covenant carries the latest Proof of Liabilities epoch commitment and permits the bonded funds to move only through protocol-defined state transitions.
-A mint can advance the bond by publishing a new PoL epoch, close after every committed redemption window ends, or lose the entire bond to the first challenger who proves a supported PoL violation.
+A mint can advance the bond by publishing a new PoL epoch, close after every committed redemption window ends, or have the bond burned after a supported PoL violation, with only a bounded bounty paid to the successful challenger.

-Version 1 intentionally awards the complete bonded amount, less transaction fees, to the first successful challenger.
-Holder recovery, proportional distribution, and bounded challenger rewards are outside this document.
+Version 1 pays a fixed, bounded challenger bounty and sends the remainder to a canonical provably unspendable output.
+This prevents a mint from recovering its collateral by manufacturing its own slash.
+A later version may replace burning with a deterministic holder-recovery contract.

 ---